bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

 Mnemonic codes proposed in BIP39 are the most successful solution for storing secret keys.
 A key factor is the use of a human-readable format and the zero chance of information loss due to typos.
-This beep is aimed at solving the problem by storing the code by dividing it into parts according to the threshold scheme for sharing the secret, as well as a description of how the mnemonic code can be generated manually without trusting any hardware/software random generators.
+This BIP is aimed at solving the problem by storing the code by dividing it into parts according to the threshold scheme for sharing the secret, as well as a description of how the mnemonic code can be generated manually without trusting any hardware/software random generators.
 Scope of application of this BIP is creation and storage cryptocurrency wallets for personal use.